kiyanaw/kiyanaw-backend/README.md

 ?
 Please choose the profile you want to use: profile
 ?
 Which app are you working on? d2vcnct5kwl6za
 ?
-Pick a backend environment: auththree
+Pick a backend environment: staging
 ?
 Choose your default editor: Visual Studio Code
 ✔ Choose the type of app that you're building: javascript Please tell us about your project